Using the Detailed Auditing Policy

 - Creating a Detailed Auditing Policy

-- Configuring a Detailed Auditing Policy
+- Configuring the Detailed Auditing Policy

 - Attaching the Policy

-- Detailed Auditing Policy: use case for Policy Manager
+- Detailed Auditing Policy: use cases

 The Detailed Auditing Policy is an out-of-the-box policy that is part of the Policy Manager default installation.
 It is an instance of the Auditing Service Policy.
 It provides detailed auditing of messages and records the message metrics in the Monitoring > Logs tab as well as the messages of each exchange.
 The policy is located in the Policies folder of the root organization.